An island of spiritual hedonism

 Taxis and songthaews

-If driving yourself isn’t your preferred mode of transportation, you can also grab a yellow and red taxi or find a seat in an open taxi called songthaew.
+If driving yourself isn’t your preferred mode of transportation, you can also grab a yellow and red taxi or find a seat in an open taxi called a songthaew.

 The latter is usually the cheapest option, although prices can vary greatly depending on your bargaining skills, the time of day and even the mood of the driver.